BlasSoriano/Paraworld/README.md

 # Paraworld
-Stuff related to the game Paraworld
+Stuff related to the game Paraworld.

 Still in development, and open for ideas